Seat Leon Estate review

 Driving position and dashboard

-The Leon’s driving position is fundamentally great, thanks to pedals that line up neatly with the seat and steering wheel, and a driver’s seat that’s comfy on long journeys and supportive through corners.
+The Seat Leon Estate’s driving position is fundamentally great, thanks to pedals that line up neatly with the seat and steering wheel, and a driver’s seat that’s comfy on long journeys and supportive through corners.
 The fact that all trims come with adjustable lumbar support certainly helps

 Visibility, parking sensors and cameras